 Dr. Bernice A. King Bio

-In 2014, as part of the Center's Nonviolence 365 education and training initiatives, she launched Students with King, which enables students to interact with King and Farris family members, as well as those who knew and worked with Dr. Martin Luther King, Jr. and Mrs. Coretta Scott King.
-As part of the student's interactive conversation, which is typically moderated by either a local radio or TV on-air personality, students are
+As part of the Center's Nonviolence365 education and training initiative, Dr. King launched Students with King, which enables students to interact with King family members, as well as those who knew and/or worked with Dr. Martin Luther King, Jr. and Mrs. Coretta Scott King.
+As part of the interactive conversation, which is typically moderated by either a local radio or TV on-air personality, students are

-Bernice has been featured on numerous television shows, in magazines, as a television commentator and is the recipient of a host of awards and accolades.
-In April 2008, Bernice was one of the fifteen delegates selected to meet Pope Benedict XVI during his visit to the United States.
-A noted author, she has to her credit, Hard Questions, Heart Answers, a compelling and inspiring book.
+Dr. King has been featured on numerous television shows, in magazines, as a television commentator and is the recipient of a host of awards and accolades.
+In April 2008, she was one of the fifteen delegates selected to meet Pope Benedict XVI during his visit to the United States.
+On March 12, 2018, while being honored by the Center of Gandhi in Montelone di Puglia, Dr. King was privileged to have a private meeting with Pope Francis at the Vatican.
+In 2019, she was invited to participate in the World Summit of Nobel of Peace Laureates in Merida, Mexico.
+Just recently she was honored by the Congressional Black Caucus Foundation with the Co-Chair Phoenix Award.
+A noted author, she has to her credit, 'Hard Questions, Heart Answers,' a compelling and inspiring book.

 Dr. King is an innovative, energetic and committed leader dedicated to taking her parents' legacy and teachings, The King Center, and the work of creating a more peaceful, just, humane world with Nonviolence365 into a new era.